intel/linux-sgx/README.md

     $ sudo yum groupinstall 'C Development Tools and Libraries'
     $ sudo yum install ocaml ocaml-ocamlbuild redhat-rpm-config openssl-devel wget python rpm-build git cmake perl
   ```
    **Note**:  To build Intel(R) SGX SDK, gcc version is required to be 7.3 or above and glibc version is required to be 2.27 or above.
-For Ubuntu 16.04, Red Hat Enterprise Linux 7.6, you may need to update gcc and glibc version manually.
+For Red Hat Enterprise Linux 7.6, you may need to update gcc and glibc version manually.
 - Use the following command to install additional required tools and latest Intel(R) SGX SDK Installer to build the Intel(R) SGX PSW:
   1)  To install the additional required tools:
-      * On Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04:
+      * On Ubuntu 18.04 and Ubuntu 20.04:
       ```
         $ sudo apt-get install libssl-dev libcurl4-openssl-dev protobuf-compiler libprotobuf-dev debhelper cmake reprepro unzip
       ```